isanghamitra/isanghamitra/README.md

 ### 👯 I’m looking to collaborate on
 .
 Open source
 .
 Data Analysis and Mining projects

-- 🤔 I’m looking for help with ...
+### 🤔 I’m looking for help with
+.
+Machine Learning

 ### 💬 Ask me about
 .
 Anything :) I will try to help you out